All sessions are conducted by an occupational therapist and a speech- language pathologist.

 Paul received his Master of Science Degree in Speech/Language Pathology from Moorhead State University.
 Paul has 20 years experience as a Speech/Language Pathologist working as a clinician with children with communication and behavioral disorders.
 His area of emphasis is with children who have autism and developmental delays.
 Paul has received extensive training in treating interactive communication disorders and associated behavioral issues related to decreased communication ability.
 Paul has worked as a Clinical Trainer responsible for providing education and training for staff working with children with communication and interaction delays and associated behaviors.
 He has experience working on autism evaluation teams and is trained in giving the Autism Diagnostic & Observation Schedule (ADOS).
 Paul additionally has extensive training and education in teaching social interactive skills and has completed courses in DIR Floortime and Pivotal Response Treatments.

-Julie received her Bachelor of Science Degree in Occupational Therapy from the University of North Dakota.
-She has 28 years of pediatric experience working in school districts, psychiatric and residential settings for children with autism and developmental delays.
-She has experience with autism screenings and evaluation procedures.
-She received a Certificate in Autism Spectrum Disorders from the graduate school at UND and attended a basic course in DIR Floortime.
-Julie has a thorough understanding of the principles of behavioral intervention from her studies through the Florida Institute of Technology.
+Courtney received her Masters of Science in Occupational Therapy Degree from the University of South Dakota.
+She has attended a basic course in DIR Floortime.
+She has experience working with visual rehabilitation and eye movement skills.
+Courtney has a thorough understanding of the principles of behavioral intervention from her studies through the University of South Dakota.

 From the American Occupational Therapy Association.
 Check out their website for more about the information found here.